 Both features a long stretch of sand filled with sunbeds and calm waters, perfect for swimming and playing in.

-They are separated by a wonderful marina, where you can rent a boat, take a cruise, or simply sit back and enjoy a drink or some fresh seafood while watching the boats bob up and down.
+They are separated by a wonderful marina, where you can rent a boat, take a cruise, or simply sit back and enjoy a drink or some fresh seafood on Puerto Deportivo de Marbella, while watching the boats bob up and down.

-A little further away still, you also have Venus Beach.
+A little further away still, you also have Venus Beach (Playa de Venus).
 This beach features water sports and is backed by a promenade featuring several restaurants and shops, making it more suited to those who are a little more energetic.

-You also have options like Alameda Park.
-A beautiful green space in the heart of the city, it features a historic fountain, a botanical garden, and stone benches and paths, allowing you to stroll around for hours enjoying the weather and the scenery.
+Downtown has many green spaces and parks.
+The Alameda Park, for example, is a beautiful green space in the heart of the city, it features a historic fountain, a botanical garden, and stone benches and paths, allowing you to stroll around for hours enjoying the weather and the scenery.

 A collection of cocktail bars, nightclubs, and beach bars helps to create a lively nightlife atmosphere, ensuring there are things to keep you occupied night or day in Downtown.

 If drinking isn’t your thing, perhaps you could catch a show at the Teatro Ciudad De Marbella.
 A beautiful theatre house, it is the perfect place to catch musical and dramatic performances to really get a feel for the local artistic style.

-Avenida del Mar is a beautiful pedestrian avenue with palm trees that stretches from Alameda Park to Playa de la Venus.
+You can take a stroll along, Avenida del Mar, a beautiful pedestrian avenue with palm trees that go all the way from Alameda Park to the Paseo Marítimo (seafront promenade).
 Plenty of shops, restaurants, and home to the bronze sculptures which is created by Salvador Dalí.

 Stay In Downtown If you want to stay in Marbella City Center with vibrant nightlife; you want beaches and the attractions of Old Town both within walking distance; you want modern area;

 Best places to stay in Marbella in Downtown: